 We lived near the Toms River, and my friend Danny had a 16' wooden sloop.
 He also had a tiny little coracle made from a blue plastic sandbox, in the shape of a boat.
 No sand; It had a plywood floor that his father made for it, so the little boat could be sat in and paddled using ping-pong paddles, one in each hand.
 The little toy boat was Danny's ship's boat; he would use it to paddle out from the bulkhead behind his house, to get to his sailboat which was moored to a buoy out in the cove.

 The lawn sloped down behind Danny's house to the wooden bulkhead, smelling deliciously of creosote, and over that into two or five feet of water, depending on the tide.
 The river is more than half a mile wide there, opening out into the bay.
 You would step off the bulkhead and down into the little plastic boat, balancing to get seated without tipping into the drink.
 You had to learn the trick, like riding a bicycle, but once learned it was easy, like riding a bicycle.
 I used to love paddling around the cove in that little toy boat.
 One's wrists would get tired quickly, using the ping-pong paddles, so I tried paddling with a short canoe paddle, but that was not optimal either, because the little flat boat liked to spin around like a teetotum.
 So I built a wooden rudder that hooked over the transom, and the rudder made a big difference getting her to cut a straight wake.

-People can't fly, except sometimes in dreams.
+People can fly only in their dreams.
 But out in the chops of the wide wide river, heaving up into the swell of the incoming tide with the sun setting across the water behind you, you get closer to that feeling than you ordinarily do.